centrahq/api-documentation/pages/04.guides/02.erp-integration/docs.md

 ### Updates

 The different update operations in the API will update or create new data objects in Centra.
-There are many different fields in the update operations, for example the products_Update [https://docs.centra.com/soap/index.php?op=products_Update](https://docs.centra.com/soap/index.php?op=products_Update).
+There are many different fields in the update operations, for example the [products_Update](https://docs.centra.com/api-references/soap-integration-api/api-reference#products-update).
 You do not need to send all fields, only the ones that are required to identify what object you want to update (the different `<id>` fields) and the fields with data that you want to change.

 The fields that you do not include in the update are not changed.

 If the data object you send does not exist in Centra, it will be created.

-For example the customers_Update lets you update or create retail/B2C customers. [https://docs.centra.com/soap/index.php?op=customers_Update](https://docs.centra.com/soap/index.php?op=customers_Update)
+For example the [customers_Update](https://docs.centra.com/api-references/soap-integration-api/api-reference#customers-update) lets you update or create retail/B2C customers.

 You need to send the `<id>` to identify what customer to update.
 If no customer with that ID exists, a new customer is created.